makke08/ZeroPass/README.md

 A modern, local-first password manager built with Rust and egui.

 Aegis stores your passwords in an encrypted vault secured using Argon2id and XChaCha20-Poly1305.
-Everything is stored locally on your device—no cloud, no accounts, no subscriptions.
+Everything is stored locally on your device - no cloud, no accounts, no subscriptions.

 ---